Norfolk Broads Holidays

 Norfolk Broads holidays provide something for everybody in the family such as boating, fishing, sightseeing, beach and of course relaxing.

 The Norfolk Broads is a stunning stretch of countryside, home to many towns and villages.
 It has everything to offer its visitors, from family fun, retreats and adventure.
 What strikes me about this hidden gem is the vast stretch of rich wildlife and scenery, woven throughout both the towns and the coast.
 The broads themselves being its crowning feature.
 The broads network of rivers provides a perfect place for all visitors.
 Offering activities from bird watching to kayaking, or acting as the ideal place to unwind away from the bustling everyday life within the city.

 What makes this such a unique location, aside from the broads, is the variety of Norfolk Broads holidays it has to offer.
 With the east side coast nearby with attractions such as ‘Pleasure Beach’, filled with rides for the family, as well the stunning secret beaches being just what you need for a peaceful retreat.
 The ‘Africa alive!’
 Zoo and ‘Dinosaur Adventure Park’ are popular with families, and provide a great day out between exploring the broads, trips to the beach and the many cycling routes enjoyed by visitors and locals scattered through the grasslands.

-If you’re aiming for more adventure, boating, in particular, has proved to be a popular activity for many visitors.
+If you’re aiming for more adventure, boating holidays, in particular, have proven to be a popular activity for many visitors.
 Whether you’re a beginner or expert, there are many boating services offered over the broads and along the coast, alongside paddle-boarding and canoeing.

 For those searching for beautiful scenes, the ‘Bure Valley Railway’ is a great way to observe all the countryside the town has to offer.
 With many national parks such as Whitlingham country park allowing you to explore at any pace, you’d like.